 Now you are ready to work out a Pinterest strategy to get your pins out there.

-- Pin your content to your own boards
+- Pinning your content to your own boards

-- Repin 3rd party (other pins) to your boards
+- Saving 3rd party (other pins) to your boards

 This is a simplified explanation as Pinterest has a smart feed that doesn’t show everything to everyone but the premise holds true.

 More exposure = More repins = More Blog Page views